2016130714/multi_process_codes/README.md

 # resampling_multi_process.py

   * Resampling ASR data, in the format of wav-txt pair.
-  * Simply resamples wav datas, accordingly to the sampling_rate given by "-sr option"  (ex) -sr 8000
+  * Simply resamples wav data, accordingly to the sampling_rate given by "-sr option"  (ex) -sr 8000
-  * Simply copies txt datas, because this code just changes audio files.
+  * Simply copies txt data, because this code just changes audio files.

   * You can multi-process by giving "-nj option" (ex) -nj 10